nzrunner/home-assistant/docs/git-guide.md

 * `feat`
   * Any issue tagged as 'feature request' along with any code changes that add a new feature
 * `chore`
-  * Any changes like adding images or untracked files
+  * Any changes like system updates, adding images or untracked files
 * `other`
   * Any other changes not covered by the above